b-ff/next-markdown-wiki/content/index.md

 - I'm a software engineer
 - I'm a lazy software engineer
 - I love to publish random, minimalistic and elegant websites with information about something
-- I'm considering to add some killer features that would that will work for my laziness
+- I'm considering to add some killer features that will work for my laziness

 ## How it works?